 workforce analytics and scheduling.

 One of the most common challenges HR managers face today is collecting, managing and analysing large amounts of workforce data.

-If you're able to do this effectively, you can gain valuable insights into your human resources, how they're deployed and where you might be able to make changes to deliver improvements.
+If you can do this effectively, you can gain valuable insights into your human resources, how they're deployed and where you might be able to make changes to deliver improvements.

-When you're faced with complicated data sets, however, getting to grips with the information isn't necessarily easy.
+When you're faced with complicated data sets, getting to grips with the information isn't necessarily easy.